kuerbis/Term-Choose-p6/README.md

 0 - keep the terminals highlighting of the cursor position

 1 - hide the terminals highlighting of the cursor position (default)

-The control sequence `25` is used to hide the cursor.

 ### info